-Airport advertising displays (which some refer to as airport billboards) reach all kinds of people before and after their flights.
-The airport signs are visible to all travelers -- while they walk to the gate for a flight departure, or as they return to baggage claim from a trip.
+Blue Line Media is an airport advertising company that offers low airport ad rates.
+Airport advertising signs (sometimes referred to as airport billboards) reach all kinds of people before and after their flights.
+The airport signs are visible to all travelers -- while they walk through the concourse or terminal to the gate for a flight departure, or as they return to baggage claim from a trip.

 Airport advertising rates are competitive when compared to other media; especially when obtained through one of the airport advertising companies that offers airport media, such as BLM.

 Also reach wealthy consumers with advertising at private jet aircraft facilities - also known as Fixed Based Operators (FBOs).

 Also inquire about the CNN television network for advertising available across various cities.

 Airport shuttle/bus advertising on car rental transportation and parking lot/garage shuttles and buses is also available.

 |Car Rental Buses/Shuttles||Advantage, Alamo, Avis, Dollar, Enterprise, Fox, Hertz, Payless, National, Sixt, Thrifty and others|

 |Parking Lot/Garage Buses/Shuttles||Park N Fly, PreFlight and Parking Spot and others|